AxisCommunications/axis-aws-kinesis-vsp/README.md

 There's two options for how to run an image using the generated certificates.
 Either by building the certificates into an image or by generation temporary credentials from the certificate.

-To build the certificates into the image the following steps needs to be performed:
+#### Option 1: Building the certificates into the image:

+With this option the image **need to be rebuild** to include the certificate.
+To use this option the following steps needs to be performed:

 1. Step back into the `x509-authentication` directory and build an image.